-These are minor issues that I came across during my time using and testing the Keysmart.
-I’ve learned how to cope with the one-handed use and the loop piece moving around so even if I purchased the Keysmart, these are just minor issues that I can deal with and will not make me consider to return the unit because the advantages outweigh the disadvantages.
+These are minor issues that I came across during my time using and testing Keysmart.
+I’ve learned how to cope with the one-handed use and the loop piece moving around so even if I purchased the Keysmart, these are just minor issues that I can deal with and will not make me consider returning the unit because the advantages outweigh the disadvantages.
 I even plan on purchasing some extra accessories like the nano socket, nano wrench, and belt clip.
 Overall, I’m still happy with my Keysmart and I will recommend it to my family and friends.

 The Keysmart (regular-sized keys) is available for $19.98, while the Extended Keysmart (longer & foreign keys) is available for $20.98.
 You can purchase it from the official Keysmart website or from Amazon.com.